Celebrations throughout the year

 Saturday around September 29.
 The festival of Michaelmas, in which children experience the image of good overcoming evil in the reenactment of the hero slaying the dragon, is celebrated with an assembly, a procession with shields and banners, the planting of bulbs, a work schedule to help clean up the school and prepare for winter, and an outdoor picnic with games and events following.
 Celebrating Michaelmas reminds us of the value of hard work, steadfastness, strength,and courage.

-Milford Pumpkin Festival.
-In recent years, the Early Childhood teachers have brought their long-standing tradition of the Halloween Walk to the whole community during the Pumpkin Festival.
-It is a magical experience for young children who are lead through the forest and come upon characters in costume such as the fisherman, from whom the children can catch a "fish," or Mama Baker who gives each child a cookie.
+Around Halloween.
+In recent years, the Early Childhood teachers have brought their long-standing tradition of the Storybook Walk to the whole community.
+It is a magical experience for young children who are lead through the forest and come upon characters in costume such as the fisherman, from whom the children can catch a "fish," Mama Baker who gives each child a cookie or the blacksmith who presents the children with coins to pound.

 Martinmas Lantern Walk